robotools/robofab/Documentation/source/docs_intro/intro.rst

 RoboFab Intro
 =============

-RoboFab is a library of Python code for manipulation and storage of font and glyph related data.
-RoboFab implements a new font file format, the Unified Font Objects or .ufo for short.
-UFO is a format for font sources (similar to something like .fog or .vfb) except that UFO is XML based (see Glyph Interchange Format), readable, well documented and easily extended to contain different kinds of data.
+RoboFab is a **library** of Python code for manipulation and storage of font and glyph related data.
+RoboFab implements a new font file format, the :doc:`Unified Font Objects <ufo>` or .ufo for short.
+UFO is a format for **font sources** (similar to something like .fog or .vfb) except that UFO is XML based (see :doc:`Glyph Interchange Format <ufo>`), readable, well documented and easily extended to contain different kinds of data.

 -----------------
 Long term sources